octocompose/docs/content/en/docs/_index.md

 ## Project Status

-OctoCompose is currently in concept phase.
+OctoCompose is currently in the concept phase.
 The core architecture and plugin system are being designed, with initial implementations focused on the baremetal operator.